Jutho/TensorOperations.jl/docs/src/index.md

   - A macro [`@tensor`](@ref) for conveniently specifying tensor contractions and index permutations via Einstein's index notation convention.
-The index notation is analyzed at compile time.
-The macro supports several keyword arguments to customize how the tensor expression is lowered, thereby affecting which checks are performed, the backend that is used for evaluating the [Tensor operations](@ref), the order in which the tensor contractions are evaluated (as discussed in the next bullet point), …
+The index notation is analyzed at compile time and lowered into primitive tensor operations.
+The macro supports several keyword arguments to customize the lowering process, e.g. to insert additional checks that help with debugging, to specify contraction order or to have this determined automatically based on specified costs, to select different backends to evaulate those primitive operations.
-  - The ability to optimize pairwise contraction order in complicated tensor contraction networks according to the algorithm in
-    [this paper](https://doi.org/10.1103/PhysRevE.90.033315), where custom (compile time)
-    costs costs can be specified, either as a keyword to [`@tensor`](@ref) or using the [`@tensoropt`](@ref) macro (for expliciteness and backward compatibility).
+  - The ability to optimize pairwise contraction order in complicated tensor contraction networks according to the algorithm in [this paper](https://doi.org/10.1103/PhysRevE.90.033315), where custom (compile time) costs costs can be specified, either as a keyword to [`@tensor`](@ref) or using the [`@tensoropt`](@ref) macro (for expliciteness and backward compatibility).
 This optimization is performed at compile time, and the resulting contraction order is hard coded into the resulting expression.
 The similar macro `@tensoropt_verbose` provides